 What is Health Qigong?
 Why is it So Popular?

 Qigong came from two separate words, Qi and Gong.
 Qi means breathing, meditation, imagination also Qi in Chinese means energy.
 Gong 氣gōng usually translated as life energy, life force, or energy flow, and definitions often involve breath, air, gas, or relationship between matter, energy, and spirit.
+A combination of slow movements, breathing exercises and meditation are used to improve the flow of energy through your body.
+The physical movements and mental focus of Qigong can produce a sense of calm and tranquility, and improve strength and flexibility.

 Two words are combined to describe systems to cultivate and balance life energy, especially for health.
 The two words together means using the mental power or imagination to lead your breathing and also physical movement to keep fit.
 They include physical exercise with control breathing to lead the Qi energy to flow in the body following the acupuncture channels, by doing so to balance the body functions and to improve the mental and physical functions.